jamf/JamfMigrator/README.md

 **jamf-migrator v2.0.0**<p>
 * Change to the user interface.
 Grouped similar categories together.
 * Added iOS items.
-* Selective migration now allows the selection of multiple items, using controll and/or shift key.
+* Selective migration now allows the selection of multiple items, using control and/or shift key.
 * Added selective removal of items within a category.